sinanyil81/Comp-Arch/RISCV Assembly/README.md

 <details>
     <summary>Hint 1</summary>
     <br>
-    All of the output values are stored in the output array which is passed to `f` through register `a1`.
+    All of the output values are stored in the output array which is passed to <code>f</code> through register `a1`.
 You can index into that array to get the output corresponding to the input.
 </details>
 <details>
     <summary>Hint 2</summary>